ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why dating apps create fomo.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on satire of treating people like upgrades.

 ---